 1. What is the perimeter of each shape?
 Measure to the nearest centimetre.

 2. Estimate the area of each grey shape.
-Each grid square is 1 cm.
+Each grid square is 1 cm2. a)

 3. What is the volume of each prism in number of cubes?